Best of Central Asia Tour

 Burana Kyrgyzstan

 After breakfast, we will transfer to Ala Archa National Park, 30km outside Bishkek.
 We will walk in the park, appreciate the mountain views, and inhale the wonderfully fresh, clean air.
-After this interlude, we will return to Bishkek and continue driving on the main road leading toward lake Issyk Kul.
+After this interlude, we will return to Bishkek and continue driving on the main road leading toward Lake Issyk Kul.
 Our first stop will be Burana Tower near the town of Tokmok, 80km east of Bishkek.
 Burana’s 11th-century minaret is the only remaining building from the ancient city of Balasagun, once the capital of the mighty Karakhanid empire.
 You can walk up the winding staircase and enjoy a wide view of the scenic Chuy Valley.
 There is also a small open-air museum of balbals, carved stone figures often found around ancient burial mounds.

-From Burana we will continue driving about two hours to the mountain village of Kochkor, where we will arrive just in time for dinner.
+From Burana, we will continue driving about two hours to the mountain village of Kochkor, where we will arrive just in time for dinner.
 After dinner, you can see a demonstration of how shyrdak, traditional felt carpets, are made.
-Kochkor is located at an altitude of almost 1,800 meters, and you can get some acclimatization for the ascent to lake Song Kul on the following day.
+Kochkor is located at an altitude of almost 1,800 meters, and you can get some acclimatization for the ascent to Lake Song Kul on the following day.

 Overnight in hotel Nomad Lodge or similar

 From Burana, we will drive further on into the mountains to our guesthouse in the beautiful Chon Kemin Valley.
-After less than two hours’ ride we will arrive just in time for dinner.
+After less than two hours’ ride, we will arrive just in time for dinner.
 Dinner and overnight at the guesthouse.

 Kemin Guesthouse (single/twin room with private bathroom)